bugcrowd/templates/submissions/description/sensitive_data_exposure/disclosure_of_secrets/guidance.md

 # Guidance

 Provide a 1-2 sentence description - see [CVE Project's Key Details Phrasing Guide](http://cveproject.github.io/docs/content/key-details-phrasing.pdf) for tips.

-Adding a dot-pointed walkthrough with relevant screenshots will speed triage time and result in faster rewards.
+Provide steps to reproduce with screenshots on how you exploited the vulnerability.
+This will speed triage time and result in faster rewards.

-For authentication bypass vulnerabilities, include instructions on how to access the vulnerable authentication mechanism and steps to bypass it in order to perform a function or access data not intended for that user.
-Provide screenshots to show the functionality accessed without valid authentication.

-Explain why this bypass is a risk and how it can be used as an attack vector.
-If safe, perform a function that is shown to require authentication.
+For sensitive data exposure, try to take a screenshot of the data that is being exposed, if the data includes PII, do not access this data as there are legal consequences for doing so.
+Describe the impact of the sensitive data being exposed, do your best to describe what the impact for this data may be to the company.

+For more information on sensitive data exposure, see OWASP [here](https://owasp.org/Top10/A02_2021-Cryptographic_Failures/) and [here](https://owasp.org/www-project-top-ten/2017/A3_2017-Sensitive_Data_Exposure).